sneaky-potato/sneaky-potato.github.io/content/blog/dynamic-array.md

 ```

 ## Growth Factor
+Notice in the above code snippet, array capacity gets **doubled** each time we need more size, this is called the **growth factor**.
 Now to answer, what should be optimal growth factor for this operation?
 We first need to define the cost of the operation for this question to make sense.
-To understand this, let's take a look at what factor existing systems use[^1]
+To understand this, let's take a look at what values existing systems use (thanks wikipedia[^1])

 | Implementation          | Growth Factor |
 | ---                     | ---           |